-- Improve the suitability of coach development opportunities so more coaches are having their development needs met.
+- Improve the suitability of coach and/or officials development opportunities so more coaches and/or officials are having their development needs met.

-- Solve local problems and develop sustainable models by learning about, and then applying, co-design and locally-led approaches to community coach engagement.
+- Solve local problems and develop sustainable models by learning about, and then applying, co-design and locally-led approaches to community people engagement.

 Examples of what could be applied for:

-- Projects that help attract, develop, or retain female coaches.
+- Projects that help attract, develop, or retain female referees or coaches

-- Networking opportunities that build and strengthen coach networks and communities.
+- Networking opportunities that build and strengthen coach/referee networks and communities

-- Projects that help attract and develop youth coaches.
+- Projects that help attract and develop youth coaches or referees

-- Coach development activations that run in conjunction with player development programmes.
+- Coach or Referee development activations that run in conjunction with player development programmes

 - Projects that support schools and clubs with their delivery capability